Talkeetna Fire Department to begin work on pre-fire plans

 “There’ll be a new engine replacing one of those 1984 engines.
 And then we’ll be upgrading a lot of the equipment on the trucks to newer standards, upgrading a lot of my firefighters’ gear that they wear to newer standards.”

 While the department has grown, Chief Chappel says he hopes to bring the number of responders up to about twenty-five.
 The Talkeetna Fire Department is starting a recruiting drive, and hopes to have enough people for a paid training course this spring.
 He says those interested in either creating a pre-fire plan should call the station at 861-3663 or email Lt.
-Dan Adamson at [email protected]us.
+Dan Adamson at [email protected]